uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

  - supporting tools, and
  - a development environment specification.

-At the core of the project is the DMVDOSTEM model itself.
+At the core of the project is the `DVMDOSTEM` model itself.
 The `DVMDOSTEM` model is written in C++ and uses some object-oriented concepts.
 The model exposes a command line interface that allows users to start simulations individually or use a scripting language to drive the command line interface.